-- (v) The entity is a post-employment benefit plan for the benefits of employees of either the Group or an entity related to the Group. - (vi) The entity is controlled or jointly-controlled by a person identified in (a) above. - (vii) A person identified in (a)(i) above has significant influence over the Group or is a member of the key management personnel of the Group. - (viii) The entity, or any member of a group when it is a part, provides key management personnel services to the Group or to the parent of the Group.
+- (iv) The entity is a joint venture of a third entity and the other entity is an associate of the third entity.(v) The entity is a post-employment benefit plan for the benefits of employees of either the Group or an entity related to the Group. - (vi) The entity is controlled or jointly-controlled by a person identified in (a) above. - (vii) A person identified in (a)(i) above has significant influence over the Group or is a member of the key management personnel of the Group. - (viii) The entity, or any member of a group when it is a part, provides key management personnel services to the Group or to the parent of the Group.